- Education and Science»

 Nolo (http://www.nolo.com/).
 Full disclosure- I am a fan of nolo.com!
 Since leaving academia to work as a paralegal, it has become my greatest ally in this profession.
 Billed as a comprehensive legal resource site for non-lawyers (e.g. small business owners, landlords), this website can be an invaluable tool for paralegals, regardless of experience level.
 This site features a legal dictionary and encyclopedia, access to forms and downloadable books (most available for a fee) and great articles on nearly every area of law practiced in the United States.

 Don't know the difference between an LLC and a corporation?
 Can't tell the difference between a C-Corp and an S-Corp?
-You hear a couple of attorneys say they are assisting a newly formed non-profit acquire 501(c)3 status and your eyebrows arch in utter confusion?
-Well have no fear, nolo.com can answer all of those questions for you along with examples!
-Nolo.com can be a great stepping stone for paralegals working in any practice of law.
+You hear a couple of attorneys say they are assisting a newly formed non-profit acquire 501(c)3 status, and do you arch your eyebrows in utter confusion?
+Well have no fear, nolo.com can answer all of those questions for you and the site provides examples to help you better understand the topic at hand.
+Nolo.com can be a great stepping stone for paralegals working in any off law.

 Findlaw also has a professional site for paralegals and attorneys.
 Access to the professional findlaw site (http://lp.findlaw.com/) requires users to subscribe to a free account.
 Unlike the regular findlaw site, legal professionals can find resources to assist with practice management, have access to a more robust search tools to research legal cases and codes, and job search resources dedicated to legal professionals and paraprofessionals.